fiorenzo1963/es100-wwvb-refclock/README.md

 ## TODO

 * See code comments for full FIXME list.
-* Allow receiver to continue retry operation after being notified that current RX was unsucceful.
-* Add tracking mode functionality for improved timestamp reception.
-Tracking mode only uses the top-of-the-minute mark as a PPS indicator, and works so long as the local clock doesn't have excess drift.
-Adding tracking mode will most likely render the above feature somewhat moot.
-* Calling external code to update NTP SHM segment is ugly.
-It should at least be done with a C library called directly from python.
 * Using /sys/devices to read PPS timestamps is non-portable and needs to be fixed.
 Python ctypes is the magic word.
 * Cleanup code, split logic into WWVB ES100 library, test code and NTP SHM refclock driver.
 Python ctypes is the magic word.